axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/full-case-list/index.rst

    |case-details-related-tasks-cases|

 #.
-Histories: The |axon-ivy| Portal adds notes here for state changes of the
+Histories: The Axon Ivy Portal adds notes here for state changes of the
    case.
 You may add your own notes as described below.

    |case-details-histories|